Jack Simpson (golfer)

-John "Jack" Simpson (29 December 1859 – 9 July 1895) was a Scottish professional golfer of the late 19th century.
+John Simpson (29 December 1859 – 9 July 1895) was a Scottish professional golfer of the late 19th century.

+Early life

 Simpson was born Earlsferry, Fife, and was one of six golfing brothers.

+Golf career

-He played his golf out of Carnoustie.
+Simpson played his golf out of Carnoustie.
 He was a powerful but erratic player.
-He won the 1884 Open Championship at Prestwick with a score of 160 for 36 holes, despite taking a nine at his second hole.
-He did not have any other high finishes at the Open and concentrated mainly on clubmaking.
+Simpson won the 1884 Open Championship at Prestwick with a score of 160 for 36 holes, despite taking a nine at his second hole.

+Simpson did not have any other high finishes at the Open and concentrated mainly on clubmaking.
 He was the first professional at Buxton and High Peak Golf Club.

+Death

-He died unmarried of typhoid fever in Edinburgh in 1895.
+In 1895, Simpson died unmarried of typhoid fever in Edinburgh.